szysagittarius/DesignPrinciplesWorkShop/SOLID_Principles.md

 ## Reason to change

-Every software component should have one and only one responsibility reason to change
+Every software component should have one and only one responsibility/reason to change

 ```
 public class Student {